Adil6312/Automated-CV-Screening-Tool/README.md

 ## Installation Instructions

-1. Install the dependencies given in requirements.txt by the following code
+1. Install the dependencies given in requirements.txt in Google Colab Notebook
-2. Run the Google Colab Notebook
+2. Run the Google Colab Notebook 'ACST' in Notebook Folder
 3. Open the Gradio Live Link

 ## Usage Guide